rharper2/Juqst/README.md

 ###Done:

 * Implement the simulation of Stabiliser Circuits [Aaronson/Gottesman arXiv:quant-ph/0406196](http://arxiv.org/pdf/quant-ph/0406196)
-* Implement ability to select an arbitrary Clifford group element [Koenig/Smolin arXiv:quant-ph/1406.2170](http://arxiv.org/abs/1406.2170) (not quite complete - phases not implemented properly yet)
+* Implement ability to select an arbitrary Clifford group element [Koenig/Smolin arXiv:quant-ph/1406.2170](http://arxiv.org/abs/1406.2170)
 * Implement the ability to decompose an arbitrary clifford unitary into a quantum circuit consistiting of hadamard, phase and two-qubit cnot gates.(Aaronson/Gottesman arXiv:quant-ph/0406196)
 * Draw the quantum circuit resulting from the decomposition of the clifford/unitary
 * Implement basic steps to rationalise the decomposed circuit